 I flew to Belgium on the 9th of April and met my friend at the train station.

 I settled down at his small 3rd floor studio and started looking for a job.
 I was motivated to try something new, so I was looking around for different types of companies, but most of them required Dutch.
-I thought about applying at a restaurant or a bar, but to be honest I didn’t like the wages; or maybe I was just scared of trying something new and I couldn’t admit it.
+I thought about applying at a restaurant or a bar; but I was scared of trying something new and I couldn’t admit it.